Skip to content

 \(\tan \varphi_\text{red} = \tan \varphi\,/\,\text{FoS} \qquad \text{and} \qquad c_\text{red} = c\,/\,\text{FoS}\)

-Detection of failure is conducted during post-processing by evaluation of maximum displacements vs. FoS.
-Plotting the former in logarithmic scale, slope failure can be defined as the FoS associated to a decisive kink in the curve trend.
-Further details are provided in the example section below.
+Detection of failure is conducted based on non-covergence.
+Moreover, post-processing can be used additionally to inspect the maximum displacements vs. FoS.
+Plotting the former in logarithmic scale, slope failure can also be defined as the FoS associated to a decisive kink in the curve trend.

 Stability of a dry, homogeneous slope